jeffspoelstra/wle-project/README.md

 # wle-project
-WLE data analysis for JHU machine learning course
+This repo contains the R markdown file and the compiled HTML file for the final project of the JHU machine learning course in the Coursera Data Sciences specialization.